 “There's never a dull moment in teaching!
 I love partnering with students to figure out what naturally works well for them to comprehend challenging concepts.
 Knowing that I have a chance to influence students' educational experiences and career goals is meaningful to me.”

-She and her husband, Bryan, got married in Kauai, Hawaii, with close friends and family present.
+She and her husband got married in Kauai, Hawaii, with close friends and family present.
 Her brother, who is a pastor, performed the ceremony.
-Bryan is a clinical pharmacist.
-Their daughter’s name is Savannah Brynn.
-In her leisure time, she enjoys reading, exercising, cooking, scrapbooking, and spending time with her family in their in-ground pool.
+Dr. Phipps' husband is a clinical pharmacist.
+They share a daughter together.
+In her leisure time, she enjoys reading, exercising, cooking, scrapbooking and spending time with her family in their in ground pool.
 And in case you were wondering, if Dr. Phipps was not a nurse, she would be a U.S. Marshall!